tischieber/Quantifying-Network-Structural-Dissimilarities/readme.txt

 For example, D("net1.txt","net2.txt",0.45,0.45,0.1) computes the D measure considering w1=0.45, w2=0.45 and w3=0.1 between the networks net1.txt and net2.txt in an edgelist format.

+As discussed in the article, there is a significant computational drawback in using the alpha-centrality of the complement in large and sparse graphs.
+The d-function computes the dissimilarity disconsidering the use of the complement.

+For example, d("net1.txt","net2.txt",0.45,0.45,0.1) computes the dissimilarity measure considering w1=0.45, w2=0.45 and w3=0.1 between the networks net1.txt and net2.txt in an edgelist format disconsidering the Jensen-Shannon between the alpha-centrality distribution of the graph's complement.

 %%%%%%%%%%%%%%%%

 Instances for the non-isomorphic test